GO-25 SciRPNclosely simulates the venerable HP-25C Programmable Pocket Scientific

 These three operations work in PRGM mode to help you write and record your programs.

 Each step of program memory can store a single operation, whether that operation consists of one, two or three keystrokes.
-Thus, one step of program memory might contain a single-keystroke operation like CHS, while another step of program memory could contain a two-keystroke operation, like STO 6.
-There are also three-keystroke operations, such as STO + 6.
+Thus, one step of program memory might contain a single-keystroke operation like x, while another step of program memory could contain a two-keystroke operation, like d 6.
+There are also three-keystroke operations, such as d + 6.

 However, what is actually stored in program memory are not instruction mnemonics, but rather keycodes, discussed now.